Fernandafmsf/ECommerce/README.md

-# Storage control
+# E-Commerce
-Laravel project created to work like a Ecommerce control.
+Laravel project created to work like a Store.